juanjq/LST-camera_validation/README.md

 # Camera plots
 ---
-### For plotting the waveforms for the pixels in a determined run
+### For plotting the waveforms for the pixels of determined runs
 ---
 ### For plotting an event over the camera
 ---